mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Key Packages

-In order to facilitate the asynchronous addition of clients to a group, key packages are pre-published that provide some public information about a user.
+In order to facilitate the asynchronous addition of clients to a group, clients can pre-publish KeyPackage objects that provide some public information about a user.
 A KeyPackage object specifies:

-1. A protocol version and ciphersuite that the client supports,
+1. a protocol version and ciphersuite that the client supports,
 2. a public key that others can use to encrypt a Welcome message to this client (an "init key"), and
 3. the content of the leaf node that should be added to the tree to represent this client.

-KeyPackages are intended to be used only once and SHOULD NOT be reused except in the case of last resort (see {{keypackage-reuse}}).
+KeyPackages are intended to be used only once and SHOULD NOT be reused except in the case of a "last resort" KeyPackage (see {{keypackage-reuse}}).
 Clients MAY generate and publish multiple KeyPackages to support multiple ciphersuites.